mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 There were two opposed forces at work in the early part of the Vargr Campaigns.
-The first was the bad memories of the Imperium’s most recent wars.
+The first was the bad memories of the Imperium's most recent wars.
 Martin II desperately wanted to avoid the ignominy suffered by his grandfather and father for their involvement in the Pacification Campaigns and Julian War, respectively.